pmd/pmd/.ci/README.md

 eval $(~/create-gh-actions-env.sh push pmd/pmd refs/tags/v1.0.0_release_test)
 ```

-Make sure, that `MAVEN_OPTS` contains `-DskipRemoteStaging=true`, so that no maven artifacts are not deployed
+Make sure, that `MAVEN_OPTS` contains `-DskipRemoteStaging=true`, so that no maven artifacts are deployed
-to maven central.
+to maven central (this is set by `create-gh-actions-env.sh`).

 And the checkout could be different...